gpappsoft/privacyidea-docker/README.md

 This project is a complete build environment under linux to build and run privacyIDEA in a container environment.
 It uses the [Wolfi OS](https://github.com/wolfi-dev) image and the official [privacyIDEA-Project](https://pypi.org/project/privacyIDEA/)  from PyPi.
 The image uses [gunicorn](https://gunicorn.org/) from PyPi to run the app.

 > [!Important]
+> In order to enhance version control, a fork from the original privacyidea repository will be used in the future.
-> The vendor certificate will change at 03/01/2026 from NetKnights.pem to sectest.pem.
+> At **03/13/2026**, the vendor certificate will transition from NetKnights.pem to sec.pem, and the most recent release (3.12.2) will be recreated.
-> Use alternative subscription files from the templates/sub/ folder or create your own certificates/subscription for testing.
+> You can either make your own certificates or subscription for testing or use the files in templates/sub/ folder.
-> Please see also the DISCLAIMER section for more information.
+> Please refer to the DISCLAIMER as well.

 **Goals:**
 - Build and run the container image, simple and fast.